8xFF/atm0s-media-server/docs/contributor-guide/middlewares/logging.md

 # Logging

-This middleware will hooks into endpoint's state change event and sending it to connector service.
+This middleware will hook into endpoint's state change event and send it to the connector service.
-All log data type is encode, decode by protocol buffer (packages/protocol/src/media_endpoint_log.proto).
+All log data types are encoded and decoded by protocol buffer (packages/protocol/src/media_endpoint_log.proto).

 Each log data will have some kind of data: